shalomleor/Elementor_Task/README.md

 ![](Images/Dashboard.jpg)

-honestly speaking i had some hard time understanding the function of the promotion data table and how it connects to the model , as its an aggregative table that contains only one dimension in form of date. this was the only connection that i have found with the sales table. unfortunatly this connection is not enought to answer question 3b. also i was sked to build distribution media cost per license type , but i didnt see this column in the data.
+honestly speaking i had some hard time understanding the function of the promotion data table and how it connects to the model , as its an aggregative table that contains only one dimension in form of date. this was the only connection that i have found with the sales table. unfortunatly this connection is not enought to answer question 3b. i was also asked to build distribution media cost per license type , but i didnt see this column in the data.

 as for question 3a. the query is as follows: